CAMP LOCATION & FACILITIES

-Our indoor camps are held at Bowen Field House and our outdoor camps are held at Oestrike Stadium, both on the campus of Eastern Michigan University.
+Our camps are held at Clark-LeClair Stadium on the campus of East Carolina University.

 Built in 2004, Lewis Field at Clark-LeClair Stadium, which arguably rates as one of the top collegiate baseball facilities in the nation, is the home of the East Carolina baseball team.
 Construction began in May of 2004 and was completed in March of 2005.

 The design plan for the facility, which was built on the old site of Harrington Field, increased the seating capacity to 3,000 (permanent seating) and can hold upwards of 2,000 additional spectators in the elevated berm area known as the "Williams Jungle".
 With an estimated price tag of $12 million, Clark-LeClair Stadium, which was named after Pirate alumnus and key contributor Bill Clark and former Pirate skipper Keith LeClair, nearly doubled Harrington Field's capacity of approximately 1,750 (excluding outfield areas).
 Field area was named after E.R.
 Lewis Construction.

 The playing surface consists of Celebration Bermuda turf while the infield is a clay base and the warning track will be composed of crushed brick.
 New lights were also included in the construction of the stadium, which will meet NCAA and all television specifications.